 For the average American household we saw the ownership rate peak out at 69.2% in the 4th quarter of 2004, while those with above-median income peaked out that same quarter at 84.6%.
 Oliver Chang of Morgan Stanley suggests we might be headed towards 59% based on adjustments for all those now delinquent or in default who have not yet lost their homes.
 A swing of 9% in the homeownership rate would be 10 million households giving up homeownership.
 10 million housing units is equivalent to about 10 years of normal new home construction.

 Let’s review the factors that may drive future homeownership rates up or down.
 As Oliver Chang suggests we still have a large number of struggling homeowners, many of whom are underwater and many of whom are delinquent in terms of mortgage payments.
-This could result in several million more households being foreclosed upon.
-At the same time many of these families might take advantage of a new refinancing program by Fannie and Freddie whereby no appraisal is needed to secure a new lower rate loan, if there is adequate income.
-So, the low mortgage rates, which would normally be driving home ownership rates up right now have had little impact, in part because so many households do not have sufficient home equity to refinance.
+This could result in several million more households being foreclosed upon, driving down homeownership rates.
+Another contributor to lower homeownership rates has been lack of homeowner equity.
+The low mortgage rates, which would normally be driving home ownership rates up right now have had little impact, in part because so many households do not have sufficient home equity to refinance or trade up.
 Many households have ratcheted up the leverage every time their home price went up and now that it has dropped, they cannot easily reverse this process.
+One positive for homeownership rates is a new refinancing program by Fannie and Freddie whereby no appraisal is needed to secure a new lower rate loan, if there is adequate income.

 There seem to be several factors at work in the current housing market and they include the following: